 A basic $1 million umbrella policy typically costs between $150 and $300 annually, with each additional $1 million in coverage adding up to $75 to the price.
 Since the cost is relatively inexpensive, it’s usually best to err on the side of getting too much umbrella insurance rather than too little.

-When deciding how much umbrella insurance to buy, you should calculate the value of your assets, including your home equity, personal savings, and retirement accounts.
-You should also consider things that could increase your odds of being liable for someone’s injuries at some point, including owning a dog or having a teenage driver in your household.
+Besides your own finances, you should also consider things that could increase your odds of being liable for someone’s injuries at some point, including owning a dog or having a teenage driver in your household.

-Ultimately, it’s important to remember that if you don’t have enough umbrella insurance to cover your net worth, your assets could be seized to cover the cost of damages that exceed your liability insurance limits.
+Ultimately, it’s important to remember that if you don’t have enough insurance to cover your net worth, your assets could be seized to cover damages that exceed your liability insurance limits.
 Because of this, umbrella insurance is usually a wise investment for individuals with a particularly high net worth.
-To learn more, check out WalletHub’s guide to umbrella insurance.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.